Terms and Conditions

 3.1 General.
 Company shall pay Supplier the fees for the Services set forth in the applicable Order Form.
 Non-payment or late payment of undisputed fees is a material breach of this Agreement.

 3.2 Invoicing and Payment.
-Unless otherwise specified in the applicable Order Form, (i) all amounts payable will be quoted and payable in United States Dollars, (ii) fees for Platform Services will be invoiced and payable as provided in the applicable Order Form, (iii) fees for Procurement Services will be invoiced and payable as provided in the applicable Order Form, and (iv) invoiced amounts not disputed in good faith will be due and payable thirty (30) days after receipt of the invoice.
+Unless otherwise specified in the applicable Order Form, (i) all amounts payable will be quoted and payable in United States Dollars, (ii) fees for Platform Services will be invoiced and payable as provided in the applicable Order Form, (iii) fees for Procurement Services will be invoiced and payable as provided in the applicable Order Form, and (iv) invoiced amounts not disputed in good faith will be due and payable immediately upon receipt.

 3.3 Taxes.
 Unless otherwise stated, Supplier's fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including value-added, sales and use, or withholding taxes, assessable by any local, state, provincial, federal or foreign jurisdiction (collectively, “Taxes”).
 Supplier will separately invoice any such Taxes at the appropriate amounts and will be responsible for remitting them to the relevant tax authorities in a timely fashion.
 Company will bear all Taxes properly invoiced by Supplier unless Company provides Supplier with a valid tax exemption certificate authorized by the appropriate taxing authority.
 Supplier will be solely responsible for taxes assessable against it based on its income, property or employees.

 3.4 Shipping Fees.
 Unless otherwise stated, Supplier’s fees for the Procurement Services do not include any shipping costs or fees of any nature (collectively, “Shipping Costs”).
 Supplier will separately invoice any such Shipping Costs at the appropriate amounts.